About me, Patrick Hufschmid and the Workshop

 How can I get an endorsement?

-If an endorsement interests you, please click here to explore the application process.
+If an endorsement interests you, please click here.

 I've sent you a message on social media but received no reply.